Revisiting Acceptability Judgements: Introduction

 In this work, we ask the following research questions:

-1) How well can monolingual and multilingual language models perform in distinguishing grammatically acceptable sentences from unacceptable ones in Chinese?
+1) How well can neural language models perform in distinguishing grammatical acceptability in Chinese?
 And what is their performance with respect to different syntactic phenomena?

-2) Can multilingual models transfer knowledge of linguistic acceptability across typologically distinctive languages (from English to Chinese and vice-versa)?
+2) Can multilingual models transfer knowledge of linguistic acceptability across typologically distinct languages?
 If so, where does this ability originate from?

-3) Will in-context learning be successful for grammatical acceptability judgment, compared with other language understanding tasks where it has shown remarkable success?
+3) Will in-context learning be successful for acceptability judgment, compared with other language understanding tasks where it has shown remarkable success?

-To answer these questions, we first introduce a large-scale dataset for acceptability in Chinese, which we call Corpus of Linguistic Acceptability in Chinese (CoLAC), named after the English CoLA dataset~\citep{2018CoLA}.
+To answer these questions, we first introduce a large-scale dataset for acceptability in Chinese ($\S$\ref{sec:colac}), which we call Corpus of Linguistic Acceptability in Chinese (CoLAC) .
 Our entire corpus of 7,495 sentences come from one syntax textbook, one linguistics handbook, and 68 journal articles, all of which have been verified by native speakers of Mandarin.
 Examples in the development and test sets have also been labelled with their syntactic phenomena by expert Chinese linguists, allowing for fine-grained linguistic analysis.

-We then examine the performance of monolingual and multilingual models when supervisedly fine-tuned on CoLAC training set.
-With CoLAC being the first large-scale non-English acceptability dataset, we are also able to jointly fine-tune multilingual models on the combined datasets or train and evaluate these models on different languages to observe the impact of cross-lingual transfer in acceptability judgements.
+We then examine the performance of monolingual and multilingual models when supervisedly fine-tuned on CoLAC training set ($\S$\ref{sec:ex-baseline}), and investigate the phenomenon of cross-lingual transfer in acceptability judgements ($\S$\ref{sec:ex-transfer}).
 Our results show that multilingual models can benefit from supervised training in a typologically different language, even though acceptability judgement is a language-specific task that relies on the idiosyncratic syntactic phenomena of the language in question, which leads to the hypothesis that these models learn to capture linguistic acceptability during pre-training.

-Finally, we experiment with few-shot learning techniques with a series of large language models from the GPT-3 family.
+Finally, we experiment with few-shot learning techniques with a series of large language models from the GPT-3 family ($\S$\ref{sec:ex-icl}).
 Our results show that even the largest InstructGPT model only performs near chance on both CoLA and CoLAC.
 ChatGPT's performance, while notably better than InstructGPT, also falls well below supervised models, which are in turn below human on CoLAC.